 ASA is committed to minimum annual rent payments under a long-term non-cancellable operating lease for its office space through 2033.
 ASA's weighted average discount rate is 2.673%.
-ASA maintains three short-term leases and total expenses associated with those leases was \$289 and \$249 for the years ended December 31, 2022 and 2021, respectively.

-Lease expense was \$1,383 for the years ended December 31, 2022 and 2021 and included in other building costs in the Consolidated Statements of Activities.
+Lease expense was \$1,383 for the years ended December 31, 2023 and 2022 and is included in occupancy and building costs in the Consolidated Statements of Activities.